pepelsbey/pepelsbey.dev/src/pages/index.md

 I’m a frontend developer in love with the Web, browsers, bicycles and podcasting

-Here you can find my thoughts on web development, some of my tools, projects and personal information
+Here you can find my thoughts on web development, some of my projects and personal information